AppGrid: Grid View

 Drag edit fill

-AppGrid provides the ability to edit column values by click dragging on a cell value.
+AppGrid provides the ability to edit column values by using the drag fill feature (similar to Excel).
+Select a cell and using the drag icon in the lower right of the cell, drag the icon to another cell.
 In the image below, we copied the AccountType value from the AAA Test record to the selected rows.

 Viewing related data